mvolkmann/MyUnixEnv/notes/VueNotes.md

 ## Refs

-Template elements can have a `ref` attribute.
+Elements in a template can have a `ref` attribute.
 This allows component methods to get a reference to them.
 It has many uses.
 One is to get a reference to an `input` element so that focus can be moved to it.
 For example: